-Yearly.
-Gather a circle of friends before you head off to your NYE party.
+Gather a circle of friends before you head off to your New Year’s Eve party.
 Take turns sharing highlights (or even lowlights) from the year.
 Write your highs and/or lows on little strips of paper.
 Then burn them in your fireplace.

 It’s about partnering with time.
 Together, you and time will make beautiful music.